jcylele/unity-ts/docs/Some Summary.md

 Next is the generation of TS files which is based on the UiBindNode.

 More details can be found in [Custom Components](./Custom Components.md) and [Create A Panel](./Create A Panel.md)

+## TODO List

+### DOTween

+DOTween is a fantastic plugin for UI Animations, but it doesn't natively support editing by artists which requires extra workload.

+### UI Shaders

+Most UI performance issues are related to draw calls, overdraw and vertex rebuilding.
+Apart from usual approaches, such as atlas, splitting dynamic and static elements and avoiding hiding, some simple shaders can contribute in fields like mask, shadow and regular animations.